ETCCooperative/docs-ethercluster/docs/setting-gke.md

 # Setting up Google Kubernetes Engine

-In this part, we will be using Terraform to instantiate a Google Kubernetes Engine (GKE) which will be used to build our cluster.
+In this part, we will be using Terraform to instantiate a [Google Kubernetes Engine](https://cloud.google.com/kubernetes-engine/) (GKE) which will be used to build our cluster.

-GKE is a Google Cloud product that makes it much easier to manage your Kubernetes cluster and get a high-level overview of it view a dashboard and friendly UI.
+GKE is a Google Cloud product that makes it much easier to manage your Kubernetes cluster and get a high-level overview of it via a dashboard and friendly UI.

 Don't worry too much about Kubernetes and what it does, it'll be covered in further sections.